Sindhu-4/CodSoft/README.md

    Show the total marks, average percentage and corresponding grade to user.

 Task 3:ATM Interface
-Created class with withdraw, deposit and chechbalance methods.Implement input validation and connectt with user's bank account.
+Created class to represent user's bank account which stores account balance.
+Display appropriate messsage to user based on their choosen options success or failure of their transctions.